Sornaensis/ingrid2/tsl-compiler/Manual.md

 These inequalities do not contain any `free invariants`, or invariants that are not surrounded by either the `minb()` or `maxb()` functions, so they are considered final.

+We use `minb()` and `maxb()` to get the minimum and maximum bounds of a numerical invariant, respectively.

-For boolean invariants, there are only two functions for either asserting or de-asserting:
+For boolean invariants, there are only two methods for either asserting or de-asserting, or checking whether they are true or false:

 ```haskell
 complete;